-If you want to play games on a PC, building your own is almost always better than buying a prefab.
+If you want to play games on PC then building your own custom gaming PC is almost always better than buying one that’s been prebuilt – but not always.
 There are definitely those rare times when you can get an awesome prebuilt gaming PC, but those are few and far between and you’re usually just going to get ripped off with sub-par hardware instead.
-So, let’s take a look at some reasons why it’s better to build than buy!

 Price vs. Performance